40843245/PhoneDevelopment/Android/with Java/Version/README.md

 Build.VERSION.SDK_INT

+        an integer which refers version of Android SDK of software on device which is running on.

+Build.VERSION.SDK

-        version of Android SDK of device running on.
+        a string which refers version of Android SDK of software on device which is running on.

-Build.VERSION_CODES.LOLLIPOP

-        Android SDK version 5.0
+        It is a string type of Build.VERSION.SDK_INT.

+## Example
+In the zip file,

+### Code
+        // Check if we're running on Android 5.0 or higher if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.LOLLIPOP)
+            // Version >= 5.0
+        {
+            // Apply activity transition
+        } else
+            // Version < 5.0
+        {
+            // Swap without transition
+        }
+### Explanation
+The above code check the software of currently running device >= Android 5.0

 ## Ref
 From Official Docs,